Ankit12bhatt/Ankit12bhatt/README.md

 - 💬 Ask me about...
 Data_Structure_and_Algotithms
 - 📫 How to reach me: ankitbhatt640@gmail.com.
 - 😄 Pronouns: He/Him
-- ⚡ Quote: Debugging is like being a dectective in a crime movie where you're also the murderere. - Filipe Forted -
+- ⚡ Debugging is like being a dectective in a crime movie where you're also the murderere. - Filipe Forted -